-Oedipus Rex by Sophocles (Literary Touchstone Edition - ISBN 13: 978-1-58049-593-6)

-11th Grade

-English 11

-All English 11 students must read and annotate:

-The Glass Castle by Jeannette Walls

-AP English Language and Composition

-In addition to the 11th grade novel listed above, all AP English Language and Composition students must read and closely annotate:

-A Farewell to Arms by Ernest Hemingway

-12th Grade

-English 12

-All English 12 students must read and closely annotate:

-Small Great Things by Jodi Picoult

-AP English Literature and Composition

-In addition to the 12th grade novel listed above, all AP English Literature and Composition students must read and closely annotate ONE of the following:

-The Handmaid's Tale by Margaret Atwood

-Their Eyes Were Watching God by Zora Neale Hurston

-Lastly, AP Literature students are also asked to read the book listed below.
+The Underground Railroad by Colson Whitehead AP English Language and Composition In addition to the 11th grade novel listed above, all AP English Language and Composition students must read and closely annotate both of the following: The Glass Castle by Jeannette Walls How to Read Nonfiction Like a Professor: A Smart, Irreverent Guide to Biography, History, Journalism, Blogs, and Everything in Between by Thomas C. Foster English 12 All English 12 students must read and closely annotate: Small Great Things by Jodi Picoult AP English Literature and Composition In addition to the 12th grade novel listed above, all AP English Literature and Composition students must read and closely annotate ONE of the following: The Handmaid's Tale by Margaret Atwood Their Eyes Were Watching God by Zora Neale Hurston Lastly, AP Literature students will also read the book listed below.
 While annotation will not be required, students will be expected to know the themes, concepts, and symbolic patterns Thomas Foster says are found in literature.
 It is expected for students to take notes on these ideas for use throughout the year.
 How to Read Literature Like a Professor: A Lively and Entertaining Guide to Reading Between the Lines by Thomas C. Foster